wavefrontHQ/opentelemetry-examples/python-example/README.md

 opentelemetry-instrument python3 server.py
 ```

-All that is left for us to do at this point is to visit [localhost](http://localhost) and refresh the page, triggering
+All that is left for us to do at this point is to visit ```http://localhost``` and refresh the page, triggering our app
-our app to generate and emit a trace of that transaction.
-When the trace data collected from the OpenTelemetry collector
+to generate and emit a trace of that transaction.
+When the trace data collected from the OpenTelemetry collector are
-are ingested, we can examine them in the Tanzu Observability user interface.
+ingested, we can examine them in the Tanzu Observability user interface.

 ## Manual-Instrumentation

 Okay, automation is great, but eventually we want to add detail.
-Spans are already decorated with
+Spans are already decorated with standardized
-standardized attributes, but once we’re settled in, we will start adding more detail.
-In some cases, we may
+attributes, but once we’re settled in, we will start adding more detail.
+In some cases, we may want to augment the
-want to augment the auto-instrumentation with manual instrumentation in our python code in order to collect more
+auto-instrumentation with manual instrumentation in our python code in order to collect more fine-grained trace data on
-fine-grained trace data on specific pieces of our code.
+specific pieces of our code.

 #### Prerequisite: Installing OpenTelemetry Components

+Note: Do not use the same ```virtualenv``` created in ```auto-instrumentation``` example.

 To ease this process, we have put all the dependencies in
 the [```requirements.txt```](https://github.com/wavefrontHQ/opentelemetry-examples/blob/main/python/requirements.txt)